zuiderkwast/aadeque/README.md

 compiles cleanly with `-Wall -pedantic -std=c99`.
 All functions are small and declared `static inline`.
 This design has the benefit that it's easy to use (just one file to include) and that any unused functions will not take up space in the executable.
-This design also allows tweaking, by defining some macros.
+This design also allows generics, by defining some macros.
-See *Tweaking macros* below.
+See *Generics* below.

 Usage
 -----